violines/rest-bundle/README.md

 [![Wiki Docs](https://img.shields.io/badge/wiki-docs-B29700)](https://github.com/simon-schubert/terry-api/wiki)

 ### Who should use TerryApi?
 Symfony Developers who want to have full controll over what happens inside the controller: after the Arguments of the Controller are resolved and before the Controller returns.
+This makes it a perfect fit if you want to apply principles like DDD or hexagonal architecture.

 ### Install
 ```sh